 The drive to the falls can be quite tricky, even with Google Maps or a GPS.
-It’s recommended that you go with a tour or hire a local guide who’s willing to take you to the right spot.
-There aren’t any signs directing you to the exact location, which only adds to the confusion of where the falls are.
+It’s recommended that you go on a tour or hire a local guide who’s willing to take you to the right spot.
+There aren’t any signs directing you to the exact location, which only adds to the confusion about where the falls are.

 However, once you hear the roaring waves of the water and the chirping of birds, you’ll know you have arrived!